Log Me In

-False Memories and Trauma
+False Memories & Trauma

 The status of recovered memory of abuse has been scrutinized closely over the past several decades by scientists and forensic experts, as there are a number of research studies assessing false memory.